agiza/chef-dev-workstation/README.md

 **Windows:**

 Usage is fairly simple.
-Either clone the git repo or just copy the windows-setup.rb recipe somewhere onto your Windows machine.
+Either clone the git repo or just copy the windows_setup.rb recipe somewhere onto your Windows machine.
 Then you can run the following command to set things up:

 ```
-chef-apply \.windows-setup.rb
+chef-apply \.windows_setup.rb
 ```

 **Test Driven Development:**